Electoral boundaries define the area that each Councillor and Member of Parliament represents.

 You can find out your current electoral areas and polling station in My Richmond.

-The Boundary Commission for England are holding a independent consultation on this review.
+The Boundary Commission for England held an independent consultation on this review.

 Regulations require all local authorities to review their polling districts and polling places every four years.